Get an overview of a directory, even a big one

 git status command, do

-:gs.
-From there it's easy to edit, or diff, selected files.
+From there it's easy to edit, diff, or revert selected files.